RealCaddish/AfghanConflicts/README.md

 The resulting dataset will then be ported into an HTML document with CSS and Javascript to create a webpage. jQuery and Leaflet are the primary libaries used for these tasks.

-## 1. Create shapefile using ogr2ogr
+## 1.1 Create the Conflict Points Shapefile with ogr2ogr

 Below are the steps for creating a shapefile with GDAL/OGR out of a csv file.
 The afghanConflicts.csv will be used to extract lat and long values to create a shapefile.